orbeon/orbeon-forms-doc/form-builder/form-area.md

 ## Grids

-Each section contains one or more _grids_:
+Each section contains one or more _grids_.
+A grid is a logical grouping of form controls organized in rows and columns of cells.
+Unlike sections, a grid doesn't have a title or help.

-- A grid is a logical grouping of form controls organized in rows and columns of cells.
+A grid may be a regular grid or a [repeated grid](repeated-grids.md), which repeats a group of one or more rows.
+A repeated grid may have from no iteration (or repetition) to any number of iterations.
+A repeated grid also has settings, but regular grids do not have settings as of Orbeon Forms 2017.2.

-- A grid may be a regular grid or a *repeated* grid, which repeats one or more rows.
+In addition:

 - A grid may have any number of rows (but at least one).
 - Each grid cell may contain a single form control, or remain empty.
 - A grid cell might span multiple rows.